Shanthini-026/EXPLORING-VGG16-VGG19-FOR-AUTISM-DETECTION-IN-PEDIATRIC-IMAGES-Phase2/README.md

 ## EXPLORING VGG16, VGG19 FOR AUTISM DETECTION IN PEDIATRIC IMAGES

 ## About
-Autism Disorder represents a lifelong neurological condition marked by difficulties in social interaction and communication for affected individuals.
+Autism Disorder represents a lifelong neurological condition marked by difficulties in social interaction and communication for affected individuals.
 It is diagnosed at any stage in life It is called “behavioral disease”.
-The challenges associated with ASD typically begin in childhood and persist into adolescence and adulthood, creating ongoing impacts throughout a individual's life which cannot be cured but can be improved and have implemented the models of Convolutional Neural Network (CNN) to predict and analyze ASD-related issues in individuals across different stages of life, including childhood, adolescence, and  adulthood.
+The challenges associated with ASD typically begin in childhood and persist into adolescence and adulthood, creating ongoing impacts throughout a individual's life which cannot be cured but can be improved and have implemented the models of Convolutional Neural Network (CNN) to predict and analyze ASD-related issues in individuals across different stages of life, including childhood, adolescence, and  adulthood.
 Dataset consists of Autistic and Non-Autistic face images of children.
 The models of CNN (Convolutional Neural Network) for prediction are VGG16 and VGG19.
 It is giving accuracy of almost 86.333 % and 86.0%

 ## Features
 - Implements VGG16 and VGG19 models